studio-neptune/olsb_cores/README.md

 This software using GNU General Public License v3

 # Warning:
-Some codes of "orginal/litecore.thrift" was changed to protect the system of LINE Corp.
+Some codes of "orgin/litecore.thrift" was changed to protect the system of LINE Corp.

-# Requires(Except "orginal/litecore.thrift"):
+# Requires:

+Libs:
-    libs_of_thrift >= 0.0
+    libs_of_thrift >= 0.10.0

+Compile Litecore:
+    thrift >= 0.9.3

 # Usage:
     clone the Repo and Select the Program Language you want.